neuefische/web-exercises/recipes/README.md

 ## Why?

 Basic templates only contain files.
-But we want to do more advanced things for Create React App and Next.js: Those templates are created using `create-react-app` and `create-next-app` and then we modify them to our needs by adding and modifiying files as well as running additional commands.
+But we want to do more advanced things for Create React App and Next.js: Those templates are created using `create-react-app` and `create-next-app` and then we modify them to our needs by adding and modifying files as well as running additional commands.

 ## How?

 For each recipe, we have a `files` directory that contains the files that should be copied to the template.

-There is a `exercise-overrides` directory that contains files that should be overriden by the `create` script, when the template is used to create a new exercise.
+There is an `exercise-overrides` directory that contains files that should be overridden by the `create` script, when the template is used to create a new exercise.
 This allows us to have a different `README.md` (and other files) for exercises.

 Each recipe has a `recipe.js` file that exports a default object.
 This object contains the following properties: